xythobuz/xythobuz.github.io/input/projects/3d-printing/sparkmaker_repair.md

     101.854mm * 0.98 = 99.81692mm
     57.248mm * 0.98 = 56.10304mm

+With these I printed another calibration cube, this time with 20mm, to be able to measure it with more accuracy.
+Now I got these correction factors, as the cube was still a little bit too small.

+    99.8169mm * 0.9875 = 98.56918875mm
+    56.103mm * 0.99 = 55.54197mm

+Now the X axis measured spot-on at 20mm, but the Y axis still only gave 19.8mm.
+So I corrected it again.

+    55.54197mm * 0.99 = 54.9865503mm

+To be honest, I'm not sure why this calibration took so many attempts, or what I'm doing wrong.
-I'm sure these numbers are still not totally exact, but they seem to be close enough for my purposes.
+I'm also sure these numbers are still not totally exact, but they seem to be close enough for my purposes.

+For the Z axis I arrived at a correction factor of 0.995, which can be set in PrusaSlicer as "Printer scaling correction Z".

-You can also [download my PrusaSlicer configuration for the Sparkmaker](files/config_sparkmaker.ini) or even for [all of my printers](files/PrusaSlicer_config_bundle.ini), if you're so inclined.
+You can [download my PrusaSlicer configuration for the Sparkmaker](files/config_sparkmaker.ini) or even for [all of my printers](files/PrusaSlicer_config_bundle.ini), if you're so inclined.

 As a test I printed [this model](https://www.printables.com/model/296411-metal-gear-mk-ii-from-game-metal-gear-solid-4), scaled down to 50% with a layer height of 0.1mm.
 This took about 3½ hours.